ParrishLab/ysa-gui/docs/userguide/analysis/walkthrough.rst

 - The GUI extracts :term:`Spike` and :term:`Burst` data.

-- It scans for :term:`Seizure-Like Event (SLE)`s.
+- It scans for :term:`Seizure-Like Event (SLE)` s.

-- Results are visualized and saved in the results/ folder.

 - Analysis usually takes 2-5 minutes per file, depending on its size.

 .. tip::
   Monitor progress in the status bar.
-You can cancel ongoing analysis with the Stop button if needed.
+You can cancel ongoing analysis with the ⏹ ``Stop`` button if needed.

 .. note::
   **Quick View vs. Run Analysis**

-  - Use **Quick View** if you want to **watch live LFP traces** for each channel or **visualize activity** in real time on the false color map.
+  - Use :ref:`Quick View <quick_view>` if you want to **watch live LFP traces** for each channel or **visualize activity** in real time on the false color map.
 This is ideal for quickly inspecting the recording without doing detailed analysis.

-  - Use **Run Analysis** if you want to **detect seizures**, **track discharges**, and **generate quantitative results**.
-This runs the full analysis pipeline and saves structured results for further review.
+  - Use :ref:`Run Analysis <run_analysis>` if you want to **detect seizures**, **track discharges**, and **generate quantitative results**.
+This runs the full analysis pipeline, and from here you can save your results from further review.